photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 - Configure the storage space available for photos and videos, as well as the compute resources PhotoPrism can use, such as for indexing and face detection

 !!! info "Minimum Requirements"
     PhotoPrism currently requires **at least 2 CPUs and 8 GB of memory**.
-We are working to lower these requirements in the future.
+We are working to lower these requirements.

 - The approximate monthly pricing is displayed at the bottom of the page
 - Click *Add Pod*